 The Pros and Cons of Waiting Out the Hot Housing Market

-The pandemic put only a temporary damper on the housing market, as the market has rebounded robustly, hotter than ever.
-The median home price in August 2021 was $356,700, up 14.9% from August 2020, according to the National Association of Realtors.
-And the inventory of unsold homes dropped 1.5% to 1.29 million from July to August, which is equivalent to a 2.6 months sales pace.
+The pandemic put only a temporary damper on the housing market, as the market rebounded robustly, hotter than ever, particularly in 2021.
+As we’ve rolled into 2022, the market is starting to simmer down just a little but not much.
+The median home price in January 2022 was $350,300, as compared to $356,700 from August 2021, according to the National Association of Realtors.
+And the inventory of unsold homes at the end of December 2021 dropped to an all-time low of 860,000.

-This heat is largely because inventory for sale dropped by 40% since the pandemic started and never quite came back to normal levels, says Bill Samuel, a real estate investor with Blue Ladder Development.
+Even the rebound is no longer quite as dramatic as it looked in 2021, largely because inventory for sale dropped by 40% since the pandemic started and never quite came back to normal levels, said Bill Samuel, a real estate investor with Blue Ladder Development.
 “Demand only slowed down for a couple of months during the quarantine period, and then came back to normal,” he said.
-However, supply hasn’t quite caught up, meaning there are more buyers than sellers, part of what is driving the market right now.
+However, supply hasn’t quite caught up, meaning there are more buyers than sellers — part of what is driving the market right now.

 It’s easy to feel the pressure to buy when houses are getting snapped up all around you, but does that mean you should jump or is it better to wait out a hot housing market and see if it calms down?
 Experts weigh in on the pros and cons of waiting it out.